KRM7/gapp/docs/genetic-operators.md

 In addition to the operators already implemented in the library, user defined crossover and mutation operators can also be used in the GAs.

-The simplest way to do this is to use a lambda function:
+The simplest way to do this is to use a lambda function (or some other callable):

 ```cpp
 RCGA ga;